 ➜ Storage

-Mazanec bread tastes best fresh.
-If you have any leftovers, cover them with plastic wrap and store at room temperature, where they will keep for about 3-4 days.
+Mazanec bread tastes best when fresh.
+If you have any leftovers, wrap them in plastic and store at room temperature; they will keep for about 3 to 4 days.

-The bread also freezes well; cut it into slices, place them in an airtight container, and put them in the freezer.
-There it will keep for about 3 months.
+Mazanec also freezes well.
+Slice the bread, place the slices in an airtight container, and store them in the freezer, where they will keep for up to 3 months.

-- If the surface of the bread starts to brown excessively during baking, place a sheet of foil over it.
+- If the surface begins to brown too quickly during baking, cover it loosely with a sheet of foil.

 - Not sure whether the bread is done?
-Make a test for doneness!
-Stick a wooden skewer into the loaf at the end of baking carefully.
-If the skewer comes out dry, the bread is cooked; otherwise, leave it to bake for another five minutes and repeat the test.
+Perform a doneness test by carefully inserting a wooden skewer into the center of the loaf at the end of the baking time.
+If it comes out dry, the bread is ready.
+If not, bake for another five minutes and test again.

 Keep in mind: Even if the sweet bread tears in the middle when baking, it will still taste delicious!